 Different pieces of furniture have different subtleties of design, but there are a few things you should know about different components of your sofa.

 Strong joints are one of the most important features of any piece of high-quality furniture.

 Woodworking features a variety of joints for different uses.
 The consensus in the industry is that the strongest and most long-lasting joints are glued-and-screwed double dowel joints.
-There's really no disputing it (except by some shady, lower-end manufacturers).
+There is really no disputing it.

 The best furniture makers then add corner blocks to reinforce major joints.
 These should also be both glued and screwed (no staples!) into place.
 Otherwise, they are likely to pull away from the frame.